-Sheila Solomon, a senior consultant for the Democracy Fund, has been a reporter and editor for Newsday, The Charlotte Observer and Chicago Tribune.
-At the Democracy fund, she has worked to examine Chicago’s journalism ecosystem in an effort to foster a more collaborative and sustainable media environment.
-She’s also strategic alliance liaison at Rivet Radio in Chicago.
+Sheila Solomon, formerly a senior consultant for the Democracy Fund, has been a reporter and editor for Newsday, The Charlotte Observer, the Daily Press and Chicago Tribune.
+At the Democracy fund, she helped lead an examination of Chicago’s journalism ecosystem in an effort to foster a more collaborative and sustainable media environment.
+She’s strategic alliance liaison at Rivet Radio in Chicago, a member of The News Literacy Project’s National Leadership Council, serves on the board of City Bureau and is a judge for the National Headliner Awards.
 Solomon has served on the adjunct faculty at Hampton University and Columbia College in Chicago.
-She received the Ida B. Wells Award from the National Association of Black Journalists and Northwestern University’s Medill School of Journalism and the Lifetime Achievement Award from Chicago Headline Club.
-She currently serves on the boards of Public Narrative, City Bureau, the Chicago Headline Club Foundation and as a judge for the National Headliner Awards.
+Awards include the Hall of Fame at Scripps Howard School of Journalism and Communications at Hampton University, Ida B. Wells Award from the National Association of Black Journalists and Northwestern University’s Medill School of Journalism and the Lifetime Achievement Award from Chicago Headline Club.

 Gary Strong is the chief executive officer of the Gold Country Region of the American Red Cross representing most of Northern California.
 Prior to taking on this role, he was director of audit for the Times Mirror Company, controller of the Los Angeles Times and for 10 years was senior vice president of finance for The Sacramento Bee.
 Before his newspaper career he was an audit manager with the Big Four firm of Ernst & Young where he serviced major Defense Contractors and media companies.
 Gary’s nonprofit experience includes board chairmanship at two American Red Cross chapters and the American Leadership Forum Mountain Valley Chapter.
 Gary has been a board member for numerous other organizations including the Times Mirror Foundation, Gamma Epsilon Foundation, KVIE Public Television and the Sacramento Region Community Foundation.
 He attended the University of California, Santa Barbara, where he was a Division I athlete and graduated with a degree in Business Economics.